foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 While the Black Beauty had block inlays, Classic Custom had trapezoid inlays.
 Moreover, the first case of the neck was not inlaid, unlike the Black Beauty.

-The Classic Custom guitar had a slim taper neck, while the Black Beauty had a 50's round C.
+The Classic Custom guitar had a slim taper neck, while the Black Beauty had a 50's medium C.

 The headstock was another point of differentiation.
 It had a crown inlay, while the Les Paul Custom had a split diamond inlay.